 During 2017, CNMC commissioned the design of a Carbon in Leach (CIL) flowsheet and subsequently build a 500 tonne per day CIL processing plant for Sokor.
-As of January 2018, some 8 kt of ore material had been processed through the CIL plant (as part of trial operation in November and December 2017).
-The current mine operating practice is that ore from Rixen and all oxide ore from the adjacent deposits will continue to be treated by both heap leach and vat leach processes and fresh rock ore sources from the adjacent deposits will be treated by the CIL plant.
+As of December 2018, some 149 kt of ore material had been processed through the CIL plant since commissioning.
+The current mine operating practice is that ore from Rixen, New Found and New Discovery will continue to be treated by both heap leach and vat leach processes and fresh rock ore sources from the adjacent deposits will be treated by the CIL plant.

-4.1.
+3.3.1.
 PRODUCTION STATISTICS

 Since CNMC commenced operations, there have been no comprehensive production records or reconciliation data collected.
-CNMC has advised Optiro of the production that has occurred between 2012 and 2017, which is summarised in Table 4.1.
+CNMC has advised Optiro of the production that has occurred between 2012 and 2018, which is summarised in Table 3.2.